Is it lunchtime yet?

 Fiber is key to filling you up and keeping you feeling full, yet the vast majority of people don’t eat enough of the good stuff.
 So, if you’re puzzled as to why you’re feeling hungry, your fiber intake is often the first thing to look at.
 First, if you’re not eating ample (or any!) fiber, what is it that you are eating?
 The average American diet is heavily comprised of refined carbohydrates.
 Refined carbohydrates (otherwise known as simple carbohydrates) are sugars and grains that have been processed and stripped of fiber, vitamins, and minerals.
 They are foods like cookies, crackers, and sweets, but also breakfast cereals, white bread, pasta, pizza, bagels, and white rice.
 When you eat too many refined carbohydrates, your body digests them quickly, and the sugar enters your bloodstream rapidly, causing blood sugar spikes and subsequent crashes.
 When your blood sugar crashes, you feel weak, shaky, cranky, tired, and hungry, and thus are compelled to eat again, even if your last meal was not so long ago.

 However, had your meal contained ample fiber, this scenario would likely have played out a little differently.
 Fiber is indigestible, so foods that contain fiber take longer to digest than foods that don’t (like refined carbs).
 In effect, eating foods high in fiber slows the digestion process down.
 This helps to prevent the blood sugar spikes and crashes that can drive you to crave more and keeps you feeling fuller for longer.
 On top of that, high-fiber foods are rather filling in the place.
 Fiber adds bulk to food, so foods high in fiber are more voluminous.
 Fiber also swells in the stomach, so when you eat high-fiber foods it takes up even more space in your belly before moving along the GI tract, which it does slowly because the fiber is (again) indigestible.
-It’s for these reasons why swapping white bread out for fiber-filled GG crackers when you make a sandwich satisfies your hunger for longer.
+It’s for these reasons why swapping refined carbs out for fiber-filled carbs satisfy your hunger for longer.
+Click here for DELICIOUS, EASY to make, FIBER-filled Recipes!

 (2) YOUR MEAL LACKED PROTEIN